sondrefossaa/When-did-quiz-game/README.md

  2. question_generator
  3. category_theme_manager

  The global script handles high score tracking, tracking tutorials shown, saving, and scene transitions. question_generator handles logic for generating a random question in a random category and triggers a theme change to the new question category. category_theme_manager handles the colors related to specific themes and emits a signal when the theme color is changed so that nodes affected by theme color can update it.
-I could consolidate these nodes to one script called game_maneger but i thought it would be more explicit and cleaner to do it this way.
+I could consolidate these nodes to one script called game_manager but i thought it would be more explicit and cleaner to do it this way.

-## Scene explenation
+## Scene explanation
 ### Main menu
 ![enter image description here](https://lh3.googleusercontent.com/pw/AP1GczNJyqZ9YmpwnyAUdq7HBR6WGVRUpSWrRhVVLw2Xfal71HCHK1c3GE6fllA8BxjKdXoMV0K6RTU2oMWNk37F7TeglIxNSgGrLYeI9uLim70ZjUy8l8NZBXkKbORZWFk7HWM2wgsXhpZVgRHkiRPiP89_Dw=w396-h901-s-no-gm?authuser=0)
 ### Background